IN THIS ARTICLE

 You could receive an offer immediately, or you could be made to wait.

 If it’s definitely the job you want, and they make you an offer, feel free to accept it.
-If you have a few other companies you are waiting on responses from, though, ask if you can have time to consider.
+If you have a few other companies you are waiting on responses from, though, ask if you can have time to consider them.
 Usually, employers will give you this.
 I would honestly be hesitant to accept the offer if they weren’t understanding on this front.
 They should want the best for you too.

 If you’ve got multiple offers, sometimes it helps to be transparent about it.
 If you feel comfortable talking it over with your would-be employer(s), that’s perfect.
 You’re in a good place.
 Let them help you weigh the options.
 Don’t play hardball.
 You’re not in that position.
 But lay out the facts, and let them know you really want to work for them, but there’s another great company at the table.
 In this way, you could get counter offers that improve your pay, or they could give you additional information that helps you make a decision.